nlpxucan/nlpxucan.github.io/_pages/about.md

 # Bio
-* I am a senior research scientist at Microsoft STCA (Software Technology Center at Asia) NLP Group.
-I am proficient in building open-domain chatbot and contribute core deep models for chat engines of Microsoft XiaoIce (微软小冰) v5,v6,v8 and Microsoft Rinna (りんな).
+* Can Xu is currently a senior research scientist at Microsoft STCA (Software Technology Center at Asia) NLP Group.
+He contribute core NLP models for Microsoft XiaoIce (微软小冰), Bing Chatbot and Bing Answer Ranking.
-* My research interests include natural language generation, dialogue systems, and information retrieval.
+* His research interests include natural language generation, dialogue systems, and information retrieval.
-* I received my Bachelor’s Degree in Computer Science from [Sichuan University](http://http://scu.edu.cn/) and Master's Degree in Computer Technology from [Peking University](https://www.pku.edu.cn/).
+* He received bachelor’s degree in computer science from Sichuan University and master's degree (advisor was Jingsong Yu) in computer technology from Peking University.

 # Recent News
 * 1 paper about <a href="https://arxiv.org/abs/2201.12093"> Peer-Contrastive Learning for Unsupervised Sentence Embeddings</a> accepted by EMNLP 2022!